-- Must be IPv4 - Must be unique and not assigned to any device - Must be a routable IP address - Should reside on same subnet as the proxy.
-If it is not, you must define a route for it. - Is not intended to be a client-facing proxy IP address - Is bound to the physical interface specified for the service group (on a V-Series appliance, eth0 = P1; eth1 = P2)
+- Must be IPv4 - Must be unique and not assigned to any device - Must be a routable IP address - Should reside on the same subnet as the proxy.
+If it is not, you must define a route for it. - Is not intended to be a client-facing proxy IP address

-Specify a gateway IP address when GRE Return Method is configured and Content Gateway does not have a route back to the WCCP router.
+Is bound to the physical interface specified for the service group (on a V-Series appliance, eth0 = P1; eth1 = P2)

-You can use "ping" to test connectivity to each router.
+When GRE Packet Return Method is configured and Content Gateway does not have a route back to the WCCP router, specify a GRE Tunnel Next Hop Router IP Address.

-• From Content Gateway, ping each router defined in the service group (in the Router IP Address field).
+You can use "ping" to test connectivity to the router.

-• If ping doesn't return a response, you need to define a gateway (next hop) to that router.
+- From Content Gateway, ping each router defined in the service group (in the Router IP Address field). - If ping doesn't return a response, you need to define a GRE Tunnel Next Hop to that router.
 Intervening routers must have a route to the WCCP router, or a next hop.

-WCCP routers that have multiple interfaces assign the router ID to the interface with the highest value numeric IP address.
+WCCP routers that have multiple interfaces assign the Router ID to the interface with the highest numeric value IP address.
 Content Gateway must be able to connect to the router ID to negotiate the method.
 To ensure connectivity and that the router ID doesn't change unexpectedly, it is a best practice to make the router loopback address the highest IP address.
-This also ensures that traffic and statistics reported on Monitor > Networking > WCCP are reported against a known router ID.
+This also ensures that traffic and statistics reported on the Monitor > Networking > WCCP page are reported against a known router ID.

 - 6. Click Add to an entry, or click Set to save changes to an existing entry. - 7.
-Click Close to close the editor. - 8.
-On the Configure > Networking > WCCP page, click Apply to apply changes.
+Click Close to close the editor. - On the Configure > Networking > WCCP page, click Apply to apply changes.
 Navigating away from the page before clicking Apply results in the loss of all changes. - Restart the proxy to cause the changes to take effect.
 Go to Configure > My Proxy > Basic > General and click Restart.